 And we talk about Jesus & Women because, thankfully, we, at this local church, in this Presbyterian denomination, want to learn from, be shaped by, and emulate the grace and love of Jesus in our dealings with all people.
 I am grateful.
 And that gives me the courage to get personal with you.
 To be vulnerable.
 To be myself.

-I am not a politician.
-I am a woman, and I believe God has gifted and called me into ministry.
-Not ministry to children, nor music ministry, nor even women’s ministries – all good, but not my immediate calling.
-But being a woman who believes God has called her to ministry, and professional ministry, in a non-traditional woman’s role does not make me a politician.
-I don’t like feeling like I have to defend myself, my gifts, my place in ministry, even my God-given desire to pursue Him and honor Him in the way He has made me to love and serve Him.
-I’ve never felt excited about being a “token” or a “representative,” even though I have occasionally recognized it as an honor to model for other women that they, too, can serve God in whatever ways He has called them.
-I have seldom felt any enthusiasm about continuing to break through the jagged edges of glass ceiling women in ministry before me have shattered.
+I am a woman, gifted and called by God into ministry.
+Not ministry to children, not music ministry, not women’s ministries – all good, but not my immediate calling.
+Being a woman who believes God has called her to ministry, and professional ministry, in a non-traditional woman’s role does not make me a politician.
+I don’t like feeling like I have to defend myself, my gifts, my place in ministry, even my God-given desire to pursue Him and honor Him in the way that He has created me to love and serve Him.
+I’ve never felt excited about being a “token” or a “representative,” even though I have occasionally recognized the privilege of modeling for other females, young and older, that they can serve God in whatever ways He has called them.
+I have never felt any enthusiasm about continuing to break through the jagged edges of glass ceiling women before me have shattered.
 I don’t want to be defensive, and I don’t want to be angry.
 And yet I recognize the injustice that I and other women have endured as we seek to be true to God and His calling on our lives.
 Hence my hesitation.

 But let me talk about Jesus and me, Jesus and this particular woman standing in front of you.
 I have known that Jesus loves me as long as I have had the ability to think.
 My mom told me that, before she knew she was pregnant with me, she felt like God asked her if she would like a baby.
 She said, “Whatever you want, Lord.”
 He replied, “You will have a daughter.”
 So when two doctors told her she would have a boy based on how she carried her pregnancy (pre-ultrasound, of course), she said no, she had it on Ultimate Authority that she would have a baby girl.